 Congratulations!
 You just bought a new home, and you are considering remodeling the out-of-date kitchen.
-Now please stop and do your family a favor and carefully consider these tips BEFORE you embark on your renovation.
+Now please stop and do your family a favor and carefully consider these tips for remodeling a kitchen BEFORE you embark on your renovation.

 Below is our list of the top ten tips for remodeling a kitchen in a new home:

-Remember that the thing that people refuse to spend to get a great kitchen is not money.
-It is the time required to plan well.
+“The thing that people refuse to spend to get a great kitchen is not money.
+It is the time required to plan well.”

-Paul, Julie, Ed, John, Lauren, Tom, and Stacia
+Paul, Julie, Chris, Ed, Jeremy, Juliet, and Mark

 Main Line Kitchen Design